Clickbait: Use

 Clickbait is primarily used to drive page views on websites, whether for their own purposes or to increase online advertising revenue.
-It can also be used for phishing attacks for the purpose of spreading malicious files or stealing user information.
-The attack occurs once the user opens the link provided to learn more.
-Clickbait has also been used for political ends and has been blamed for the rise of post-truth politics.
-Katherine Viner, editor-in-chief at The Guardian wrote that "chasing down cheap clicks at the expense of accuracy and veracity" undermined the value of journalism and truth.
-Emotional subjects with stark headlines are widely shared and clicked, which resulted in what Slate described as an "aggregation of outrage" and a proliferation of websites across the political spectrum – including Breitbart News, Huffington Post, Salon, Townhall and the Gawker Media blogs – which profited by producing shareable short-form pieces offering simple moral judgements on political and cultural issues.
+It can also be used for phishing attacks for the purpose of spreading malicious files or stealing user information; the attack occurs once the user opens the link provided to learn more.
+Clickbait has been used for political ends and blamed for the rise of post-truth politics.
+Katharine Viner, editor-in-chief at The Guardian wrote that "chasing down cheap clicks at the expense of accuracy and veracity" undermined the value of journalism and truth.
+Emotional subjects with stark headlines are widely shared and clicked, which resulted in what Slate described as an "aggregation of outrage" and a proliferation of websites across the political spectrum — including Breitbart News, Huffington Post, Salon, Townhall and the Gawker Media blogs — which profited by producing shareable short-form pieces offering simple moral judgements on political and cultural issues.

-Click-through rates (CTRs) on YouTube show that videos with hyperbolic or misleading title, created for the purpose of being attention-grabbing, displayed higher amounts of click-through rates than that of videos which did not.
+Click-through rates (CTRs) on YouTube show that videos with a hyperbolic or misleading title, created for the purpose of being attention-grabbing, displayed higher click-through rates than videos which did not.
 Clickbait tactics generally lead to higher clickthrough rates, and to higher revenue and optimization of a content creator's overall engagement.
+Engagement bait is manipulative content that is designed to elicit users into interaction.
+Used in social media marketing, the artificial interactions, typically in the form of comments, likes, shares, or tags, are used subsequently monetized and used to popularize products and narratives.

 There are various clickbait strategies, including the composition of headlines of news and online articles that build suspense and sensation, luring and teasing users to click.
 Some of the popular approaches in achieving these include the presentation of link and images that are interesting to the user, exploiting curiosity related to greed or prurient interest.
-It is not uncommon, for instance, for these contents to include lewd image or a "make money quick" scheme.
+It is not uncommon, for instance, for these contents to include lewd imagery or a "make money quick" scheme.

-Clickbait is also used in abundance on streaming platforms that thrive with targeted-ads and personalization.
-At the International Consumer Electronics Show, YouTube revealed that most of the videos watched and watch-time generated did not come from Google searches, but from personalized advertisements and the recommendations page.
-Recommendations on YouTube are driven by a viewers personal watch history and videos that get an abundance of clicks.
-With a streaming platform like YouTube, which has upwards of 30 million active users a day, the videos that are watched are very likely to be that with clickbait in either the title or thumbnail of the video, garnering attention and therefore clicks.
+Clickbait is also used in abundance on streaming platforms that thrive with targeted ads and personalization.
+At the International Consumer Electronics Show, YouTube revealed that most of the videos watched and watchtime generated did not come from Google searches, but from personalized advertisements and the recommendations page.
+Recommendations on YouTube are driven by a viewer's personal watch history and videos that get an abundance of clicks.
+With a streaming platform like YouTube, which has upwards of 122 million active users a day, the videos that are watched are very likely to be those with clickbait in either the title or thumbnail of the video, garnering attention and therefore clicks.